eduardosilva/entity-framework-guide/README.md

 var people = page.Select(p => p);
 ```

-> Paged queries with one call works only with simple queries.
+> WARNING: Complex paged queries with one call may not work.

 **[Back to top](#table-of-contents)**

 ## Writes

-* Use `IValidatableObject` interface to implement custom validations where are executed during `SaveChanges`
+* Use `IValidatableObject` interface to implement custom validations where they are executed during `SaveChanges`

 ```c#
 public class Department : Entity<short>, IValidatableObject